mattdiamond/Recorderjs/README.md

 - **monitorGain** - (*optional*) Sets the gain of the monitoring output.
 Gain is an a-weighted value between 0 and 1.
 Defaults to 0
 - **numberOfChannels** - (*optional*) The number of channels to record.
 1 = mono, 2 = stereo.
 Defaults to 1.
 More than two channels has not been tested.
 - **recordOpus** - (*optional*) Specifies if recorder should record using the opus encoder.
 Defaults to true.
 - **sampleRate** - (*optional*) Specifies the sample rate to record at.
 Defaults to device sample rate.
-If different than native rate, the audio will be resampled using a linear interpolation algorithm.
-If recordOpus is true, this value will default to 48000.
+If resampling occurs, the audio is filtered with a 6th order butterworth filter and then resampled using a gaussing convolution.
 The Opus encoder will not work if the value is not 8000, 12000, 16000, 24000 or 48000.
 - **workerPath** - (*optional*) Path to recorder.js worker script.
 Defaults to 'recorderWorker.js'